wikimedia-gadgets/twinkle/docs/morebits.md

 #### ip.validCIDR() ⇒ <code>boolean</code>
 Check that an IP range is within the CIDR limits.
 Most likely to be useful in conjunction with `wgRelevantUserName`.
-CIDR limits are harcoded as /16 for IPv4 and /32 for IPv6.
+CIDR limits are hardcoded as /16 for IPv4 and /32 for IPv6.

 **Kind**: static method of [<code>ip</code>](#Morebits.ip)